Petersoj/CompactRISC16/README.md

 ```
 .formatter/verilog/format src
 ```
-The [`istyle-verilog-formatter`](https://github.com/thomasrussellmurphy/istyle-verilog-formatter) source is provided in the [`.formatter/verilog`](.formatter/verilog) directory along with `format` shell script.
+The [`istyle-verilog-formatter`](https://github.com/thomasrussellmurphy/istyle-verilog-formatter) is used as a submodule in the [`.formatter/verilog`](.formatter/verilog) directory.
+Either clone this repository with `git clone --recurse-submodules` or use `git submodule init; git submodule update` to clone the `istyle-verilog-formatter` repository into the `.formatter/verilog` directory so that the `format` script can run properly.
 The `format` shell script will run `make` if the `iStyle` binary is not already present in the `istyle-verilog-formatter` directory.
 Note: you may need to make the script executable via: `chmod 755 .formatter/verilog/format`.